Farm Report: Memphis Sweeps Into First Place Behind Mathews, Mendlinger

 Peoria Chiefs

-Record: 30-29, Midwest League West
+Record: 31-29, Midwest League West

-Standings: 3rd place, 7.0 GB, Midwest League West
+Standings: 3rd place, Midwest League West

 Palm Beach Cardinals